izguenther6/Portfolio/1) Cornell Soil and Water Lab, Oct. 2022 - Present/Predicting Pesticide Contamination in New York Aquifers/README.md

 # Predicting Pesticide Contamination in New York Aquifers with Machine Learning 🌱💦🗽

-*Please note that the code/output is currently confidential and cannot be shared.
+*Please note that the code/output is currently confidential.
 We will be publishing a 2023 Annual Report soon.*

 SUMMARY